Courtney White

 Canyonlands

 This play explores the conflict between ‘boomers’ and ‘stickers’ in the West at the start of the 21st century.
-It is set in a bicycle shop in a small town in southeastern Utah during one summer.
-The shop’s presence has caused conflict between its owner, Joshua Rose, who recently arrived with his family from Los Angeles, and the last remaining farmer within town limits, who doesn’t like the changes he sees taking place to his home.
+It is set in a bicycle shop in a small town in southeastern Utah over the course of one summer.
+The shop’s presence has caused conflict between its owner, Joshua Rose, who recently arrived with his family from Los Angeles, and the last remaining farmer within town limits, who doesn’t like the changes taking place to his home.
 A plot twist halfway through the play turns everyone’s expectations upside down.
 And much like the town he has invaded, Joshua will never be the same again.

 “This place has become so diverse nobody gets along anymore.” – a resident of Boulder, Utah, in a newspaper quote.